Red Hat Developer Hub 1.7

 Procedure

-1. Connect to your GKE cluster using the following command:
+1. Connect to your GKE cluster:

-gcloud container clusters get-credentials <cluster-name> \ 1
+$ gcloud container clusters get-credentials <cluster-name> --location=<cluster-location>

 Enter your GKE cluster name.